xshthkr/synister/README.md

 | Window Size | 16 | `8192` | random receive window size |
 | Checksum | 16 | `computed` | checked at reveicer for integrity |
 | Urgent Pointer | 16 | `0` | not used in SYN packets. |

+The Transmission Control Protocol [RFC 9293](https://www.ietf.org/rfc/rfc9293.txt) (updated after RFC 793) has a more detailed description of the protocol and its details.

 A pseudoheader is created and injected into the TCP header for calculating the checksum.